 Best Mental Health Startups to Follow

 Disclaimer: With so many exciting startups launching and growing worldwide, we aren’t able to cover them all.
-Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.
+The startups listed below are not officially ranked and appear in no particular order.
+Total funding figures reflect cumulative disclosed equity financing as of June 2026.
+Figures exclude debt facilities, credit lines, and AUM.

 1. Meru Health